 Given the significant threat from cross-border serious organised crime, it is essential that the public can have confidence that the Regional Organised Crime Unit is effective.
 We will look to agree statutory oversight mechanisms based on a collaboration agreement, including performance and accountability mechanisms.
-We will also work with partners to offer close scrutiny of the use of asset recovery powers, and call on government to review the allocation of funds seized from criminals.
+We will also work with partners to offer close scrutiny of the use of asset recovery powers, and call on Government to review the allocation of funds seized from criminals.
+We will develop a collaboration agreement for the National Ballistics Intelligence Service, which is hosted by West Midlands Police.